multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 Smart contracts are regularly written in Rust, and the framework makes sure to always also generate an ABI alongside the contract binary.
 However, since we also want to write the contract call in Rust, we don't usually need the ABI (which is a JSON file), it is much more useful to have some code generated for us to help us call the contract in Rust directly.

 We call this contract call helper a __proxy__.
-All it does is that it provides a typed interface to any Rust program, it takes the typed arguments, and it serializes them according to the [MultiversX serialization format](/developers/data/serialization-overview).
+All it does is that it provides a typed interface to any Rust program, it takes the typed arguments and it serializes them according to the [MultiversX serialization format](/developers/data/serialization-overview).

 Let's take this very simple example: